 That’s it for our conscious holiday gift guide – we hope you found some inspiration and that you’ll consider supporting the creators behind these items, courses, and books.
 We’re so grateful for the work fellow human beings put into our collective mental & physical well-being!

-Disclosure: Links marked by * are affiliate links, meaning, at no additional cost to you, we will earn the commission if you click through and make a purchase.
+Disclosure: Links marked with * are affiliate links, meaning, at no additional cost to you, we will earn the commission if you click through and make a purchase.

 Edited by Jaimee Hoefert